-Use Mixpanel Cohorts to define groups of users who share a set of properties or have performed a particular group of events.
-When you create a cohort, you can use it to group and filter data in the Analysis reports.
-You can also use cohorts to target groups of users in Messages.
+Cohorts are groups of users defined by a chosen set of criteria, like a shared property or sequence of events.
+When you define a cohort, you can use it to group and filter data in the Analysis reports.
+You can also use cohorts to target groups of users via messaging integrations.

 Use Cohorts in Reports